Kerak Castle: Ayyubid period

 Under the Ayyubid Dynasty, Kerak served as the administration centre for all of the regions of Jordan.
-When Saladin's brother, al-'Aldil was awarded control of the castle, he made it the site of one of his treasuries.
+When Saladin's brother, al-'Adil was awarded control of the castle, he made it the site of one of his treasuries.
 Kerak would continue to serve as the home of a royal treasury for the remainder of the Ayyubid Dynasty.
 During some internal conflict by members of the Ayyubid Dynasty in the 1230s and 40s, Kerak was one of the three princedoms that was able to remain independent.
 The castle was retaken by the Egyptian Sultan al- Salih Ayyub in 1249.
 Kerak was so important to the Ayyubids that it is recorded that only the governors of Kerak and Damascus were allowed to carry their official correspondences on red paper.

 Under An-Nasir Dawud, much of the defenses of Kerak were expanded and improved in 1244-45.
 In 1227, the Sultan of Damascus al-Mu'azzam 'Isa, commissioned the construction of a tunnel that ran from the castle into the town.

 Mamluk period

-By 1263, Kerak was under the rule of the Mamluk Sultan Baybars.
-In 1263, the Mamluk sultan Baibars enlarged and built a tower on the northwest corner.
+In 1263, the Mamluk Sultan Baibars enlarged and built a tower on the northwest corner.
 Under the Mamluks, Kerak continued to remain an important administrative centre.
 Ibn 'Abd al-Zahir stated that the castle held four ministries: the ministry of the army, the ministry of finance, the ministry of Kerak and the chancery.
 Due to the castle's importance, it also maintained a significant military force, which under the rule of al-Mughith, contained at least 700 horsemen.

 Ottoman period

-During the Ottoman Empire, it played an important role due to its strategic location on the crossroads between the Arabian Peninsula, Egypt and Greater Syria.
+During the Ottoman Empire, it played an important role due to its strategic location on the crossroads between the Arabian Peninsula, Egypt and the region of Syria.

 In 1834, the leaders of the peasants' revolt in Palestine took refuge in Kerak.
 Ibrahim Pasha of Egypt besieged the castle, and destroyed much of its fortifications in the process.

 In 1893, the Ottoman authorities reestablished control over the area by appointing a mutasarrıf (governor) resident in Kerak Castle with a garrison of 1400, including 200 cavalry.
 Parts of the castle were reused.
 Some of the destruction that had occurred to the structure was due to locals removing stones containing potassium nitrate ("saltpetre"), which is used to make gunpowder.
 Medieval historian Paul Deschamps studied Crusader castles in the 1920s.
-Amongst the important research done by Deschamps, in 1929 he and architect Francois Anus created the first accurate plans of Kerak Castle.
+Amongst the important research done by Deschamps, in 1929 he and architect François Anus created the first accurate plans of Kerak Castle.